oncomouse/courses/engl460/00-vscode-exercise.md

 [Read the documentation on changing the theme](https://code.visualstudio.com/docs/getstarted/themes) and pick one for your editor.
 Think about how you use a program and also about what colors look good to you.

+# Other Tools

+There are some other things you will likely need for this class:

+1. **A Web Browser** -- This goes without saying, but there are web browsers and then there are **web browsers**.
+Due to privacy concerns and issues of working correctly, I would strongly recommend using either of the following browsers in this class:
+	* [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) -- Classic Mozilla browser with lots of privacy and ad-blocking features
+	* [Brave](https://brave.com/) -- Based on Google Chrome but not spied on by Google and much more secure
+1. **Slack** -- There is a Slack workspace for this class.
+Having the desktop client might be preferable to the browser client.

 # Write Your Lab Report

 This week, you'll be writing a short lab report, but still answer all the questions indicated on the syllabus: